exTerEX/kmeans/README.md

 # K-Means Clustering

-A simple C implementation of K-Means clustering.
+A simple C implementation of K-Means clustering with bindings to Python and R.

 ## LICENSE